confidential-computing/twi-rats/draft-ietf-rats-twi-attestation.md

 The credential key MUST always be stored securely at all time, for example in a secure element of the underlying platform running the Workload.

+There is a risk that a live Workload Migration may render some of the claims about the Workload invalid (e.g., live-migrating a Workload between Germany and France may incorrectly preserve the "Country=Germany" claim, but correctly preserve the "Region=Europe" claim).

 # Pivacy Considerations

 Remote Attestation of a Workload requires exchange of attestation related messages, for example, Evidence and Attestation Results.
 This can potentially leak sensitive information about the Workload.